-- (f) 2013 (\$8.4 million): In 2016 PAET filed objections to a TRA assessment with respect to foreign exchange rate application and is awaiting a response.
-PAET received TRA's assessments for corporation tax (\$1.9 million) which disallowed certain operating costs included in the tax returns and tax on repatriated income (\$6.5 million).
+- (f) 2013 (\$8.3 million): In 2016 PAET filed objections to a TRA assessment with respect to foreign exchange rate application and is awaiting a response.
+PAET received TRA's assessments for corporation tax (\$1.9 million) which disallowed certain operating costs included in the tax returns and tax on repatriated income (\$6.4 million).
 PAET has objected to the assessments due to them being time-barred and without merit.
-PAET has also appealed to TRAB the TRA decision not to exercise its administrative powers judiciously to grant the waiver on one-third deposit required to be paid to admit the objection and is now awaiting a hearing date at TRAB; - (g) 2014 (\$11.2 million): In 2016 TRA issued an assessment of \$3.3 million with respect to underestimation of tax due based on the provisional quarterly payments made by PAET, delayed filings of returns and late payments.
+PAET has also appealed to TRAB the TRA decision not to exercise its administrative powers judiciously to grant the waiver on one-third deposit required to be paid to admit the objection and is now awaiting a hearing date at TRAB; - (g) 2014 (\$11.0 million): In 2016 TRA issued an assessment of \$3.3 million with respect to underestimation of tax due based on the provisional quarterly payments made by PAET, delayed filings of returns and late payments.
 PAET filed objections to the assessments and is awaiting a response.
 PAET has also appealed to TRAB the TRA decision not to exercise its administrative powers judiciously to grant the waiver on one-third deposit required to be paid to admit the objection and is now awaiting a hearing date at TRAB.
-TRA issued two additional assessments for the year for corporation tax of \$4.8 million and tax on repatriated income \$3.1 million.
+TRA issued two additional assessments for the year for corporation tax of \$4.7 million and tax on repatriated income \$3.0 million.
 PAET has objected to the assessments and is awaiting TRA's response; - (h) 2015 (\$0.4 million): In 2016 TRA issued a self-assessment.
-PAET filed an objection to the assessment with respect to foreign exchange rate application and is awaiting a response; - (4) (a) 2008-2010 (\$5.3 million): In 2016 TRA responded to PAET's objection filed in 2014 and issued an assessment in respect of output VAT on imported services and SSI Operatorship services.
+PAET filed an objection to the assessment with respect to foreign exchange rate application and is awaiting a response; - (4) (a) 2008-2010 (\$5.4 million): In 2016 TRA responded to PAET's objection filed in 2014 and issued an assessment in respect of output VAT on imported services and SSI Operatorship services.
 PAET filed an appeal with TRAB against the TRA assessment.
-The appeal was heard on November 1-2, 2018 and the parties are now awaiting the TRAB judgement; and - (b) 2012-2014 (\$0.1 million): TRA issued an assessment for VAT on other income that PAET had paid.
-PAET has objected to the assessment.
-Subsequent to quarter end, TRA responded to the Company's notice of objection by confirming their assessment.
-The Company has replied to TRA affirming its position and urged TRA to amend the assessment.
-The Company is now awaiting a response.
+The appeal was heard on November 1-2, 2018 and the parties are now awaiting for the TRAB judgement; and - (b) 2012-2014 (\$0.1 million): TRA issued an assessment for VAT on other income that PAET had paid.
+PAET has objected to the assessment and is awaiting TRA's response.

 In 2016 TRA introduced significant changes in relation to the income tax treatment of the extractive sector with new separate chapters in Part V of the Income Tax Act 2004 ("ITA, 2004") for mining and for petroleum to be effective commencing in 2018.
 Subsequent to this, further changes were made by the Written Laws (Miscellaneous Amendments) Act, 2017 ("WLMAA, 2017") and in particular section 36(a)(ii) of the WLMAA, 2017.
 The WLMAA, 2017 amended section 65M and 65N of the ITA 2004 to exclude cost oil/cost gas from inclusion in both income and expenditure.
 The Company is still evaluating the tax effects of the changes as there are a number of uncertainties and ambiguities as to the interpretation and application of certain provisions of the WLMAA, 2017.
-In the absence of guidance on these matters, the Company expects to use what it believes are reasonable interpretations and assumptions in applying the WLMAA, 2017 for purposes of determining its tax liabilities and results of operations, which may change as it receives additional clarification and implementation guidance.
+In the absence of guidance on these matters and until the 2018 tax returns are finalized which the Company expects to occur in June 2019, the Company expects to use what it believes are reasonable interpretations and assumptions in applying the WLMAA, 2017 for purposes of determining its tax liabilities and results of operations, which may change as it receives additional clarification and implementation guidance.
 The Company does not expect a significant impact from the changes as the Company is able to recover taxes payable from TPDC Profit Gas entitlement under the terms of the PSA.

-18 CHANGE IN NON-CASH OPERATING WORKING CAPITAL
+CHANGE IN NON-CASH OPERATING WORKING CAPITAL